redrambles/Accelerate/wp-content/plugins/ninja-forms/readme.txt

 == Upgrade Notice ==

-= 2.9.17 (29 May 2015) =
+= 2.9.18 (2 June 2015) =

-*Security:*

-* Hardened form display to protect against certain cross-site scripting methods.
+*Changes:*

+* Removed usage of PHP session variables in favour of an implementation of WP Session Manager.

 *Bugs:*

+* The use of WP Session manager should fix any bugs related to session_start() or headers already sent messages related to Ninja Forms.
-* Fixed a bug that could prevent licenses from being activated properly.
+* Fixed a bug that could cause form caching to prevent new form settings from appearing.
-* Submission #'s should now be properly assigned.

 == Requested Features ==

 If you have any feature requests, please feel free to visit [ninjaforms.com](http://ninjaforms.com) and let us know about it.

 == Changelog ==

+= 2.9.18 (2 June 2015) =

+*Changes:*

+* Removed usage of PHP session variables in favour of an implementation of WP Session Manager.

+*Bugs:*

+* The use of WP Session manager should fix any bugs related to session_start() or headers already sent messages related to Ninja Forms.
+* Fixed a bug that could cause form caching to prevent new form settings from appearing.

 = 2.9.17 (29 May 2015) =